LeMinux/PresentingSecureProgramming/RuleSets/NASAPowerOf10/NASAsPowerOf10.md

 It also makes debugging easier, and reduces the surface area of things to corrupt.
 This rule works well in combination with rule 3 since once the function is done the stack is cleared of its work, and doesn't leave crumbs.
+I would like to add to this rule to keep variable names clear for easier auditing.

 ### 7. Check all return values of non-void functions and validate passed in parameters